Bitcasino

 Specifications

-Checking the specifications (history) of each pachinko machine before playing will increase your chances of winning.
-The following is a list of specifications and their meanings.
+Checking each pachinko machine's specifications (history) before playing will increase your chances of winning.
+The following is a list of specifications and their meanings:

 • Number of rounds: Number of times the attacker opens during a jackpot